omkarkalamkar/personal_ska/docs/src/index.rst

-This project is developing the TMC Leaf Nodes component of the Telescope Monitoring and Control (TMC) prototype, for the `Square Kilometre Array`_.
+This project is developing the TMC Dish Leaf Nodes component of the Telescope Monitoring and Control (TMC) prototype, for the `Square Kilometre Array`_.

 .. _Square Kilometre Array: https://skatelescope.org/